Neural Prototype Trees for Interpretable Fine-grained Image Recognition: Conclusion

 \section{Conclusion}

 We presented the \fullmodelname (\modelname) for intrinsically interpretable fine-grained image recognition.
-Our novel end-to-end training procedure learns a binary tree containing prototypical parts, that faithfully visualizes the entire model.
-Whereas the Prototypical Part Network (ProtoPNet)~\cite{NIPS2019_protopnet} presents a user an overwhelming number of prototypes, we improve interpretability by arranging the prototypes in a hierarchical tree structure, reducing the number of prototypes by a factor of 10.
+Whereas the Prototypical Part Network (ProtoPNet)~\cite{NIPS2019_protopnet} presents a user a large number of prototypes, our novel architecture with end-to-end training procedure improves interpretability by arranging the prototypes in a hierarchical tree structure.
+This breaks up the reasoning process in small steps which simplifies model comprehension and error analysis, and reduces the number of prototypes by a factor of 10.
 Most learned prototypes are semantically relevant, which results in a fully simulatable model.
-Furthermore, a \modelname breaks up the reasoning process in small steps which simplifies model comprehension and error analysis.
 Additionally, we outperform ProtoPNet~\cite{NIPS2019_protopnet} on the CUB-200-2011 and Stanford Cars data sets.
 An ensemble of 5 \modelnames approximates the accuracy of non-interpretable state-of-the art models, while still having fewer prototypes than ProtoPNet~\cite{NIPS2019_protopnet}.
 Thus, \modelname achieves competitive performance while maintaining intrinsic interpretability.
 As a result, our work questions the existence of an accuracy-interpretability trade-off and stimulates novel usage of powerful neural networks as backbone for interpretable, predictive models.
+In future work, we would like to investigate the potential of ProtoTree for other types of problems that contain prototypical features, such as specific wave patterns in sensor data.

 { }